-Where: Stirling gives the best fit to RC's sequence of names.
+Where: Stirling gives the best fit to the Cosmography's sequence of names.
 No hard evidence for a Roman fort at Stirling has ever been found, but Woolliscroft and Hoffmann (2006:76-81) set out strong reasons for thinking there was one (perhaps under the later King's Knot garden) and several temporary camps were nearby.

 Name origin: Maponi is either the plural or genitive of Latin *maponus ‘child’, known from numerous inscriptions, most famously a curse found in the Auvergne, France, but most commonly on inscriptions found in Britain, around Hadrian's Wall.
 The name survived strongly in Welsh mabon ‘son, child’, mentioned in early Welsh tales such as the Mabinogion and related to Irish maccán ‘little son’ and English maiden.
 The concept of a divine child (Jesus, Horus, Apollo, Hercules, etc) was widespread but developed particularly strongly in northern Europe.
 A phonological change from KW to P occurred in many languages, but notably in Welsh.